umanzorurrutia/cse15l-lab-reports/lab1-report.md

     System.out.println(content);
   }
 ```
-- `cat` with a file path prints out the content of the file as long as the file exists.
+- `cat` with a file path prints out the file's content as long as the file exists.
+- In this example, the working directory was home.
+I used `cat` with a path to the Hello.java file which printed the content of the Hello.java file.